Your Ultimate Guide to Koh Lipe Thailand

 Sunset Beach is the cheapest location to cross the water to the neighboring Koh Adang.

 I was seriously confused when I read about Pattaya Beach on Koh Lipe.
 It made me think about that dirty, grungy, sex-tourist beach near Bangkok.
 How wrong I was.

 Pattaya Beach on Koh Lipe is actually much nicer than the version near Bangkok.
 The beach has the main arrival point on the island, so there are a few speedboats departing in the morning and arriving in the afternoon, otherwise, it is fairly relaxed.

 Pattaya Beach has a mix of basic bungalows and upscale resorts.
 You will also find a few seafood restaurants along the beach nearby the Walking Street entrance.
 One of my favorite places to visit along Pattaya Beach is the Reggae Bar located further east of the Walking Street entrance.
 It is the most chilled out late afternoon spot on the island.

 There are another few small beaches along the north coast and far west coast of Koh Lipe.

 On the north coast, you will find a small stretch of sand called Bulow Beach.
 From Bulow Beach, you can walk around the headland and over the rocks.
-Continue beyond Mountain Resort for a few hundred meters and you will reach this secret beach in the photo below.
+Continue beyond Mountain Resort for a few hundred meters and you will reach this secret beach.

 This secret beach has an incredible view over the water looking towards Koh Adang.
 As the tide goes out, the beach triples in size, yet there is no one else around.